peytoncordero/DRI25/command-line.md

 If you are a Linux user, you can learn about the command line in [this Ubuntu tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
 You have two options to get to the terminal:

 1. Go to the applications menu.
 There will be a terminal icon.
 Click to launch it.
-2. Use the Search button (the magnifying glass) a, write "terminal”, "command”, "prompt” or "shell”.
+2. Use the Search button (the magnifying glass) a, write "terminal", "command", "prompt" or "shell".
 Launch the terminal.

 # Resources to continue learning